 - The Blog: Reflections on the process, the logistics of travel, and the technicalities of a minimalist approach.

-If you have a story to share or simply want to say hello, reach out through my contact page or email me directly at evangelos.tzemis@gmail.com.
+For collaborations, commissions, or project inquiries, reach out through my contact page or email me directly at evangelos.tzemis@gmail.com.